RedisLabs/redislabs-docs/content/rv/quick-setup.md

 - Crafting a plan for an optimized cloud infrastructure based on those calculations

+{{% note %}}
-**Note**: Plan creation may take a little time based on a your inputs.
+Plan creation may take a little time based on a your inputs.
+{{% /note %}}

-Once planning is complete, please review the presented subscription and database information.
+After planning is complete, review the presented subscription and database information.
 This includes the expected infrastructure and shard prices.
-Provide a payment method by selecting an existing one or click on the **+** button to add a new one.
+Provide a payment method by selecting an existing one or click **+** to add a new one.
 A $100 credit will be assigned to the new subscription for a free trial.

 ![review_create](/images/rv/review_create.png?width=800&height=594)

-Select the **Continue** button to create the subscription and deploy the database(s).
-The subscription will display a "Pending" status and may take ten to fifteen minutes to construct the infrastructure using the generated optimization plan.
-You will receive an email once your databases are ready to use.
+Click **Continue** to create the subscription and deploy the databases.
+The subscription shows a "Pending" status and may take 10-15 minutes to build the infrastructure with the generated optimization plan.
+You will receive an email when your databases are ready to use.

 ## Step 4: Connect to your database

-Using the menu, navigate to the Databases page.
-Select one of the databases and select the Configuration tab and look for the database endpoint.
+In the menu, go to the Databases page.
+Select one of the databases, select the Configuration tab, and look for the database endpoint.

 ![connect_to_database](/images/rv/connect_to_database.png?width=800&height=599)